oscarotero/toxojs/README.md

 TOXO implements only standard Web APIs available in browsers, enabling you to write code that runs consistently across environments.
-There is no support for `node:*` modules or a global `Deno.*` object with additional features.
-See the list below to know the Web APIs supported currently.
+There is no support for `node:*` modules or a global `Toxo.*` object with additional features.
+[See the list below](#web-apis-supported) to know the Web APIs supported currently.

 ### No configuration file

-There is no `toxo.json` or `package.json` file.
+There is no `toxo.json` or support for `package.json` file.
 Just as web technologies typically don't require configuration files, TOXO follows the same philosophy.

 However, two files are loaded automatically if present in the same directory as the main module: